simon-watiau/hass-run/README.md

 ##### Using command line flags

-Add the flags `-h` for your Home-Assistant host and `-b` for your token.
+Add the flags `--host` for your Home-Assistant host and `--bearer` for your token.

 ### Examples